gradle/gradle/design-docs/reporting.md

 ## Schedule dashboard report task to run after all reporting and verification tasks

-Run any reporting and verification tasks that are to be executed by the build before running the dashboard report task, so that the dashboard report includes results from the current build.
+Run any reporting tasks that are to be executed by the build before running the dashboard report task, so that the dashboard report includes results from the current build.

-Run the dashboard report task even if one of the reporting or verification tasks fail, so that the dashboard report shows the up-to-date results in the presence of failures.

 ### User visible changes

 Running `gradle dashboardReport check` will run the reporting and verification tasks first, then the `dashboardReport` task, followed by the remaining check tasks.

-Running `gradle check dashboardReport` will generate the dashboard report on failures, provided at least one reporting or verification task has been executed.
+Running `gradle check dashboardReport --continue` will generate the dashboard report on failures, regardless of whether any reporting tasks have been succefully executed.

+For this story, running `gradle check dashboardReport` without `--continue` will not generate the dashboard report on failures.
+Later stories will improve this behaviour.

 ### Implementation approach